CoderDojoSI/course/tasks/tasks/create_email_address.md

 The email must be exactly as shown, otherwise it won't be accepted.
 You have one shot at this.
 It is very complicated.
 You have been warned.

+**Tip**: Show your inbox to your instructors.
+They may provide tips about classifying email with labels or optimizing interface for faster workflow.

 What you will acquire
 ---------------------
-* A basis of all other online activity.
+* A basis for all other online activity.
-* Reading above guides in full will equip you with eternal ability to distinct 'good' and 'bad' passwords, and knowledge of best practices when creating online accounts.
+* Reading above guides in full will equip you with eternal ability to distinct 'good' and 'bad' passwords, and knowledge of best practices about **disguising your true identity** when creating online accounts.
+Basically, **always give out as little information as possible, or give wrong information altogether**.